autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 ~~~
-The tool does not perform any plausability checks to the arguments passed from command line, except the number of arguments.
+The tool does not perform any plausibility checks to the arguments passed from command line, except the number of arguments.
-Till this moment, it is the responsiblity of the tool user to make sure that arguments are correct and making sense, otherwise the tool will either crash or provide wrong output.
+Till this moment, it is the responsibility of the tool user to make sure that arguments are correct and making sense, otherwise the tool will either crash or provide wrong output.
 ~~~

 ### What does the tool do for you ?